衞生署日間醫療中心牌照

 Breast Cancer

-Understanding the causes, treatment and prevention of breast cancer and breast cancer rehabilitation care to improve survival rates
+Understanding the causes, diagnosis, treatment, prevention, and rehabilitation of breast cancer can improve survival rates.

-It is estimated that 1 in every 14 women in Hong Kong may develop breast cancer in her life.
-Similar to other cancers, breast cancer is characterized by the uncontrolled proliferation of abnormal cells which destroys healthy tissues and spreads into other organs.
-The cancer cells of breast cancer may attack breast tissues, and metastasize to the lymph glands in the armpits and other organs of the body such as lungs, bones, the liver and even the brain, which impairs the function of the affected organs and threaten the patient’s life.
-Yet, early detection of symptoms and treatment can not only reduce medical expenses, but also avoid unnecessary treatment and its adverse effects on the body and mind.
+It is estimated that 1 in every 14 women in Hong Kong will have the chance of developing breast cancer in their lifetime.
+Like other cancers, it is characterized by the uncontrolled proliferation of abnormal cells, which destroys healthy tissue in the body and spreads to other organs.
+Breast cancer can invade breast tissue and spread to the lymph nodes in the armpit, as well as to other parts of the body such as the lungs, bones, liver, and even the brain, thereby impairing the function of the affected organs and threatening the patient's life.
+However, early detection of symptoms and treatment can not only reduce medical expenses but also prevent unnecessary treatments and their adverse effects on both physical and mental health.

 Survival Rate of Breast Cancer